-Ranch Chicken with Carrots and Potatoes is an easy weeknight sheet pan dinner you can prepare in 10 minutes.
-A baked healthy dinner that’s simple for busy nights.
+Baked Ranch Chicken with Carrots and Potatoes is a 30 minute, easy, weeknight sheet pan dinner.
+Roasted potatoes and carrots add to a healthy dinner that’s simple for busy nights and clean up’s a breeze.

 Regardless of your cooking skills, we all have busy nights when we don’t want to spend time in the kitchen.
 A chicken sheet pan dinner is just what you need when you don’t know what to fix for dinner.
-This only took us 8 minutes to prepare with just 5 ingredients.
+This only took me 8 minutes to prepare with just 6 ingredients.

 What you’ll need